 Cyber security has become a major concern for all organisations, especially with the increase of remote working and working from home.
 One successful cyber attack can lose your business and destroy customer trust.
 It is, therefore, more important than ever to carry out vulnerability scans and penetration testing.
 Penetration testing, or pen testing, is a core element in your cyber security policy.

 From reading this article, you’ll understand the importance and benefits provided by pen testing.

-Pen testing is a way of checking your IT system by attempting to break through some or all of your system’s security, using the same techniques as a hacker might.
+Penetration testing is a way of checking your IT system by attempting to break through some or all of your system’s security, using the same techniques as a hacker might.